nolandda/TabletopRPGs/200_words_2018/entry.md

 # CQ
 ### by Dan Noland

-Something has gone very wrong with the Multiverse Transit Network.
-Once beings from uncountable universes traveled freely between worlds.
+Something is very wrong with the Multiverse Transit Network.
+Once beings from uncountable universes traveled between worlds.
 Some used technology others magic.
-These mortal arts were simply ways of accessing the transit network designed by an unknown power.
-Fortunately interdimentional communication is still possible
+Now everyone is stuck, but InterDimensional Messaging (IDM) still works.

-To contact others record a short video and post it to YouTube.
-The video must be less than 4 minutes in length.
+To send an IDM record a video, post it to YouTube, and make a G+ post.
+Make the video less than 4 minutes.
 Bonus points for costumes, props, or VFX.
-Be sure to use the tag #CQTheRPG (both on YouTube and Social Media) so others can find it and reply.
+Tag it #CQTheRPG on G+ so others can find it and #CQReply.

-You can start a new message chain with a #CQCall or search for an existing chain and make a #CQReply.
-Make long chains.
-The group with the longest chain is winning.
+Make long chains of videos.
+The longest chain is winning.

-When you make a #CQCall video to you must address:
+When you make a #CQCall video to start you must address:
 * Who you are.
 * Where you came from.
-* Where are you stuck currently?
+* Where you are stuck?
-* What difficulties are you having there?
+* What difficulties are you having?
-* Request assistance dealing with a difficulty.

 When you make a #CQReply you must address:
 * Your identity
-* Discuss difficulties in your own situation
+* Difficulties in your situation
-* What impression did the previous message make on you?
+* The outcome (see below) of the previous IDM.
-* Did the previous message have any success (see below)?
-If so how are you better off?
-* Ask at least one question about your interlocutor.
+* Answer questions from the IDM.
-* Ask at least one question about their situation.
+* Ask a new question about the IDM sender.
-* Explain something complicated and unlikely to work that you are attempting to help your interlocutor with their difficulties.
+* Explain an unlikely plan to help your interlocutor with their difficulties.
+Will it work?

 Success and failure:
 When you upload your video you will get a VideoId. https://www.youtube.com/watch?v=-NcanVthL8A
-That weird string of numbers and letters, -NcanVthL8A, at the end is your VideoId.
+Those numbers and letters at the end? -NcanVthL8A is the VideoId.

-Check the VideoId.
-Does it contain any doubled letters next to one
-another: like aa or -- but not like aA.
-If it has doubles then your attempted to help was successful.
-This is unlikely (~15%).
-If you get triples or better (0.2%) your success is amazing.
+Does the VideoId have doubled letters next to one another: aa or -- but not aA.
+If it has doubles your plan was successful (odds: ~15%).
+If you get triples or better (<1%) your success is amazing.